matthiasschabel/OHSU-U01-HPP-2021/README.md

 ## Instructions for use

-(1) Download the post-processed study data file [U01_postprocessed_data.mat](https://www.dropbox.com/s/01pastzz5qw7elt/U01_postprocessed_data.mat?dl=0).
+(1) Download the post-processed study data file [U01_postprocessed_data.mat](https://www.dropbox.com/scl/fi/p094jba7k00r2rk2t3l1h/U01_postprocessed_data.mat?rlkey=kam23iftl2n560044nrji0h4e&dl=0).
+Summary data in Excel format for all participants/scans can be downloaded [here](https://www.dropbox.com/scl/fi/63dbddtrwmul0ttg1zyzq/U01_summaryData.xlsx?rlkey=fhckv71gugfvn72fsefhim9zp&dl=0).
 This data set is copyrighted and may not be used for academic research or commercial purposes without written permission.
 Please contact [Matthias Schabel](schabelm@ohsu.edu) with questions or requests.

 (2) Load study data into the MATLAB workspace (```load U01_postprocessed_data```).
 The data file is approximately 1.3GB in size, so this may take a couple of minutes to complete.